filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 It gives us the possibility to independently scale teams and reduce dependencies between them, ultimately increasing the agility of the whole organization.
-To facilitate loose coupling between microservices and team autonomy, contracts are established between microservices and team boundaries.
+To facilitate loose coupling between microservices and team autonomy, contracts are established between microservice and team boundaries.

 A contract establishes a clear shared understanding of how different microservices will communicate with each other.
 A contract includes both the _syntactic_ and _semantic_ expectations of the communication.